Solar

 Top

-Sometimes the Basic screen is all you want and need, but for deep diving touch the disclosure boomerang and transition to
+Sometimes the Basic screen is all you want and need, but for deep diving touch the Disclosure Boomerang and transition to

 Solar Coaster's Details screen where you can: